Terminology #

 (1, "zebra") < (2, "apple") // true (because 1 < 2)

-(3, "apple") < (3, "bird") // true (3 equals 3, and apple is less than bird)Logic Explanation: Tuple comparison proceeds “left to right”.
+(3, "apple") < (3, "bird") // true (3 equals 3, and apple is less than bird)Logic Breakdown: Tuple comparison is performed “left to right”.
 Once an element is found to be unequal, the comparison result of that element determines the result for the entire Tuple.

 bool result = 1 == 1;